 Sound like a formula for confusion?
 We’re clearing the the (hot) air about the need-to-know differences between regular and conventional ovens.

 Both conventional and convection ovens can be heated with gas or electricity, but their heat distribution differs.

 The heat source in a regular oven is stationary, usually radiating from a heating element in the bottom of the appliance, while in a convection oven a fan circulates the hot air all around the place.
-(An air fryer is basically just a countertop convection oven.)
+(That’s why an air fryer is basically just a countertop convection oven.)

 Hot air rises, so when you’re cooking food on both racks in a conventional oven, dishes on the bottom rack may undercook while the food on top burns.
-No such worries with a convection oven.
+No such worries with a convection oven!